KanjiuAkuma/mg_mobile/README.md

 Building it yourself
 ===

-Check out the flutter examples or the documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference
+Check out the flutter examples or the documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference if you want to build the app yourself or contribute.

 - [online documentation](https://flutter.dev/docs)
 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)